Codecademy/docs/content/typescript/concepts/about-typescript/about-typescript.md

 ---
-Title: "About TypeScript"
+Title: 'About TypeScript'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
 Tags:
-  - "Documentation"
+  - 'Documentation'
 CatalogContent:
-  - "learn-typescript"
+  - 'learn-typescript'
-  - "paths/full-stack-engineer-career-path"
+  - 'paths/full-stack-engineer-career-path'
 ---

 [TypeScript](https://www.typescriptlang.org) is four tools that build on each other: